With this Controlled Chaos I hope to help you on your way to “the best curls ever”!

 NO MORE DURING YOUR CURLS WHILE DRYING !!
 You then pass the process and fixation

-If you already see that a tuft dries a bit fluffy during drying, grab your nebuliser and spray it on your curls.
+If you can already see that a tuft of fluff dries up while drying, take your nebulizer and spray it on your curls.

 Only when your curls are 90% dry can you get your curls.
 Preferably only when they are completely dry